awsdocs/amazon-vpc-user-guide/doc_source/vpc-recommended-nacl-rules.md

 ## Recommended Rules for Scenario 3<a name="nacl-rules-scenario-3"></a>

 Scenario 3 is a public subnet with instances that can receive and send Internet traffic, and a VPN\-only subnet with instances that can communicate only with your home network over the AWS Site\-to\-Site VPN connection\.
-For more information, see [Scenario 3: VPC with Public and Private Subnets and AWS Site\-to\-Site VPN Access](VPC_Scenario3.md)\.
+For more information, see [VPC with Public and Private Subnets and AWS Site\-to\-Site VPN Access](VPC_Scenario3.md)\.

 For this scenario you have a network ACL for the public subnet, and a separate one for the VPN\-only subnet\.
 The following table shows the rules we recommend for each ACL\.
 They block all traffic except that which is explicitly required\.